 Treatment for Strep Throat

 On the other hand, bacterial sore throat is managed with the help of antibiotics.
 See your doctor if you think your child has strep throat.
-Strep throat antibiotics will be prescribed.
+Antibiotics will be prescribed if the swab is positive for streptococcal pharyngitis.
 Your child will also benefit from pain medicine, rest, and plenty of fluids, as in the case of viral pharyngitis.
-Remember, antibiotics are only useful in strep throat and other bacterial infections and will help prevent strep throat complications such as Scarlet Fever and Rheumatic Fever.
+Remember, antibiotics are only helpful in strep throat and other bacterial infections and help prevent strep throat complications such as Scarlet Fever and Rheumatic Fever.
 Antibiotics don’t work in viral infections as viruses don’t respond to antibiotics.